raviriley/raviriley.github.io/_posts/2019-05-04-setting-up-windows-for-jekyll.markdown

 ---
 layout: single
-title:  "Setting Up a Ruby Development Environment on Windows for Jekyll"
+title:  "Setting Up a Ruby Development Environment on Windows"
-date:   2019-04-29 16:20:00 -0800
+date:   2019-05-04 05:04:00 -0800
 categories: tutorial
 toc: true
 ---

 This is a tutorial for Windows users on how to set up for development of a static site generated with Jekyll.
 This tutorial assumes the user has administrator access to the computer.

 **Note**: if you don't know if your system type, go to System Information and check System Type. x64 is 64 bit and x86 is 32 bit.
 You will need to know this information.
+{: .notice}

 ## Install Git
 <https://git-scm.com/downloads> - default download settings